02 June 2017 | Geneva −− Vector-borne diseases account for over 17% of all infectious diseases worldwide.

 Most recent publications on VEM

-Generic risk assessment model for indoor and outdoor space spraying of insecticides
+Generic risk assessment models for insecticide-treated clothing, skin-applied repellents and household insecticides